Continuous-time trading and the emergence of probability: Upper price for sets

-\begin{remark} Alternative names (used in, e.g., \cite{shafer/vovk:2001}) for outer and inner content are upper and lower probability in the case of sets and upper and lower expectation in the case of functions (the latter case will be considered in Section~\ref{sec:expectation}).
-Our terminology essentially follows \cite{hoffmann-jorgensen:1987} and \cite{shafer/etal:arXiv0905}, but we drop ``probability'' in outer/inner probability content.
-We also avoid expressions such as ``for almost all'' and ``almost surely''.
-Hopefully, this terminology will remind the reader that we do not start from a probability measure on $\Omega$. \end{remark}
+\begin{remark} Many alternative names for upper and lower price have been used in literature (and even in literature on game-theoretic probability).
+The book \cite{Shafer/Vovk:2001} talks about upper and lower probability in the case of sets and upper and lower expectation in the case of functions (the latter case will be considered in Section~\ref{sec:generalizations}).
+The journal version \cite{Vovk:2012FS-short} of this paper essentially follows \cite{Hoffmann-Jorgensen:1987} and \cite{\LevyZeroOne} in using ``outer content'' for ``upper price'' and ``inner content'' for ``lower price''.
+For terminology used in finance literature, see Section \ref{sec:literature}. \end{remark}